1953 Philippine presidential election

 The 1953 Philippine presidential and vice presidential elections were held on November 10, 1953.
 Former Defense Secretary Ramon Magsaysay was elected President of the Philippines, defeating Incumbent Elpidio Quirino in his run for a second full term.
 His running mate Senator Carlos P. Garcia defeated Quirino's running mate Senator José Yulo.
 Incumbent Vice President Fernando Lopez did not run for re-election.
 With Magsaysay's election as president, he became the first elected president that did not come from the Senate.

+The election was free and fair.

 Summary

-After seven years of Liberal rule, the Nacionalista Party laced a strong presidential candidate to end the regime.
+After seven years of Liberal rule, the Nacionalista Party lacked a strong presidential candidate to end the regime.